Pork Fillet Tagliatelle alla Castellana: Recipe from Trentino-Alto Adige.

-This creamy pork fillet tagliatelle is a beautiful elegant fresh pasta recipe from Trentino-Alto Adige known as tagliatelle alla Castellana in Italian.
-The fairly easy pork fillet sauce includes mushrooms, cream, brandy and pancetta!
-A delicious rich and filling Italian mountain recipe!
+This creamy pork tenderloin pasta is a beautiful, elegant pork pasta recipe from Trentino-Alto Adige known as tagliatelle alla Castellana in Italian.
+The easy pork tenderloin sauce includes mushrooms, cream, brandy and pancetta!
+A delicious, rich, and filling Italian mountain recipe!

 In my opinion, the best cheese, milk, cream and butter in Italy come from the Alpine mountain areas.
-This is most probably because the dairy cows don’t spend their whole lives eating forage in a stall, but get to eat real grass in high mountain pastures and meadows!
-Even today, sheep and cows are still taken up to the pastures in summer and left to graze, under the watchful eye of herders or the farmer and his family.
+This is probably because the dairy cows don't spend their whole lives eating forage in a stall but get to eat real grass in high mountain pastures and meadows!
+Even today, sheep and cows are still taken up to the pastures in summer and left to graze under the watchful eye of herders or the farmer and his family.

-Needless to say, many Alpine recipes, like this creamy pork fillet tagliatelle alla Castellana, have a generous amount of dairy in them.
+Needless to say, many Alpine recipes, like this creamy pork tenderloin pasta (tagliatelle alla Castellana), have a generous amount of dairy in them.
 This sauce is cooked with butter not olive oil and enriched with cream.
 It also includes brandy, although grappa would be more typical!

 In the past, pasta wasn’t so popular in the Italian Dolomites.
 Polenta, bread and rice were the main staple ingredients of most dishes.
 And, they still form the basis for many recipes.
 However, nowadays, there are many great pasta recipes enjoyed in Italy’s mountain areas.